cloudmesh-community/fa19-516-169/datacenter.md

 DuPont Fabros Technology (Digital Reality) has one big data center in Ashbur, Virginia.
 With 2.1 million sq.ft area and 10500 servers, this is one of the biggest data centers.
-This can yearly capacity of the 200 MWatts.
+This can run yearly capacity of the 200 MWatts.
 The data center features a calculated annualized Power Usage Effectiveness (PUE) of 1.15 by virtue of a highly efficient cooling plant and medium voltage oil-filled PDUs (power distribution units).